 - Travel and emergency hotline

 - Sports, music, and event ticket presales

 J.D.
-Power gave American Express the second highest rankings in its 2019 customer service satisfaction survey, only behind Discover.
+Power gave American Express the second-highest ranking in its 2019 credit card satisfaction survey, behind only Discover.

 This card offers industry-standard security features, including customizable account alerts and fraud monitoring